noelzubin/doneit/docs.md

 `store.js` holds the main datastructure for the application that is serialized to stored in the json file.

-But this isnt the most efficient data structure when using the app.
-So these are then converted from and into these structures when the app is running.
+However, this may not be the most efficient data structure for runtime use; therefore, it is converted into more optimized structures when the app is running.

 `SlotMapStore`
-This holds all the workspaces and todos in a `SlotMap`.
-This makes it easier to working with the tree structure without wrestling too much with the borrow checker.
-This is the main datastructure, this is what is modified and read and what is converted to a `Store` type and written to the json file when the app is closed.
+This structure holds all the workspaces and to-dos in a `SlotMap`, facilitating easier manipulation of the tree structure without excessive effort against the borrow checker.
+It represents the primary data structure, which is modified, read, and later converted to a `Store` type for writing back to the JSON file upon application closure.

-There is also `SlotTreeState` which stores the state of the trees rendered in the app ui.
-The tree datastructure holds references to keys of the workspaces and todos and also some extra properties like `parent` ,`depth` etc. This comes in handy when you want to say `move item down the ui` or `focus previous item` etc.
+There is also `SlotTreeState`, which stores the state of the trees rendered in the app UI.
+The tree data structure holds references to keys of the workspaces and to-dos, along with additional properties such as `parent` and `depth`.
+These properties prove useful when implementing actions like moving an item down in the UI or focusing on the previous item.